Pilot Exemption (PEC)

 Pilotage rates and boarding and landing rates can be found on the Pilotage Charges page.

 Much of the information available in this section is for the exclusive use of authorised ABP Pilots and holders of Pilotage Exemption Certificates, with PIN controlled access.

 PEC "TRIPPING NUMBER" SYSTEM

 A system has been introduced to monitor the qualifying trips of PEC applicants on the River Humber.
 To this end, each new applicant, or those applicants wishing to add destinations to a current PEC, should apply to Humber Estuary Services for a "tripping number" prior to the commencement of their Qualifying Voyages.
-The "Tripping Number" is issued by VTS Humber during the visitto VTS Humber Control Tower at Spurn Point.
+The "Tripping Number" is issued by VTS Humber during the visit to the Humber Marine Control Tower in Grimsby.
 During such voyages the pilot or PEC of the vessel on which he is qualifying should report to VTS Humber that the applicant is on the bridge and report his "tripping number" which will be prefixed with the letter "T".

 To view the downloadable PDF files you will require Adobe Acrobat Reader.
 If you do not already have Acrobat Reader, it can be downloaded free of charge by clicking here.